devconcept/multer-gridfs-storage/README.md

 var upload = multer({ storage: storage });
 ```

 In this example the contents of the request body are stored with the file.
-Please note that
-this is only for illustrative purposes.
+This is only for illustrative purposes.
 If your users send passwords or other sensitive data in the request
 those will be stored unencrypted in the database as well, inside the metadata of the file.

 #### log